-Although its rudiments already existed in ancient Greek and Chinese civilizations, the yoyo only entered the international toy market in the 1930’s with the establishment of the Duncan Yoyo Company.
+Although its rudiments already existed in ancient Greek and Chinese civilizations, the yoyo only entered the international toy market in the 1930s with the establishment of the Duncan Yoyo Company.
 An American named H.B.
-Preston, founder of the company, reportedly bought the rights to the toy from its original inventor, a Filipino houseboy named Pedro Flores.
+Preston, founder of the company reportedly bought the rights to the toy from its original inventor, a Filipino houseboy named Pedro Flores.

 In the ’70s and ’80s, the Coca-Cola Company in the Philippines gave away limited-edition Russell yoyos to whosoever finds a “FREE Yoyo” mark under the bottle cap.
-These yoyos, now a collector’s item, were made in the Philippines and distributed worldwide.
+These yoyos, now a collector’s item, was made in the Philippines and distributed worldwide.
 And so started the “yoyo craze” in Manila, during which noontime shows such as Student Canteen aired exhibition contests to further promote the toys.

-13. Vintage “Jollibee Kiddie Meal” Toys.
+13. Vintage “Jollibee Kiddie Meal” Toys